makersacademy/rps-challenge/README.md

 ![choose-weapon-a](images/d.png)

-Similarly, if the player enters one name:
+Similarly, if you enter one name:

 ![choose-weapon-b](images/e.png)

-If the player enters two names the game will ask the second player to look away when player one chooses a weapon:
+If you enter two names the game will ask the second player to look away while the first player chooses a weapon:

 ![choose-weapon-c](images/f.png)

-And the opposite when player two chooses a weapon:
+And the opposite when the second player chooses a weapon:

 ![choose-weapon-d](images/g.png)